 Take a trip through the city sewers, wave to the cheering crowds then visit the torture chambers of Elizabeth Bathory and more.
 Let Sisi recount humorous stories and take you on a flight over the city.
 This is a lighthearted look at Vienna and one of its greatest personalities.

-58 – Direct an Opera at Haus Der Musik
+58 – Make like Beethoven at the interactive Haus Der Musik

 Haus der Musik is a museum of music and sound.
 It has interactive exhibits that encourage a playful as well as a scientific approach to music.
 You can hear music as a baby would inside the womb, put your name into a composition and direct your own opera on a virtual stage.